BrutPitt/imGuIZMO.quat/readme.md

     ImGui::gizmo3D("##Dir1", dir);                             // display widget with changed color imguiGizmo::restoreDirectionColor();                       // restore old ArrowDirection color
 ```
-It's like the push/pop mechanism used in **ImGui**, but only that I don't have a stak (for now I don't see the reason): just a single variable where to save the value.
+It's like the push/pop mechanism used in **ImGui**, but only that I don't have a stack (for now I don't see the reason): just a single variable where to save the value.
 The other functions work in the same way.

 <p>&nbsp;<br></p>

 ## All widgets visualization

-**FOUR** widget types are prvided, (six function calls with different parameters: *quaternion, vec4, vec3* for different uses) each of them personalizable with several graphics options:
+**FOUR** widget types are provided, (six function calls with different parameters: *quaternion, vec4, vec3* for different uses) each of them customizable with several graphics options:

 ### Axes mode
 | ![alt text](https://raw.githubusercontent.com/BrutPitt/imGuIZMO/master/screenshots/A001.jpg) | ![alt text](https://raw.githubusercontent.com/BrutPitt/imGuIZMO/master/screenshots/A002.jpg) | ![alt text](https://raw.githubusercontent.com/BrutPitt/imGuIZMO/master/screenshots/A003.jpg) | ![alt text](https://raw.githubusercontent.com/BrutPitt/imGuIZMO/master/screenshots/A004.jpg) |